abdyer/hugo-blog/content/post/react-native-is-it-worth-it.md

 This brings us to our third consideration when deciding to use React Native:

+<br/>
 # Clean and maintainable cross-platform code requires the commitment of everyone on the team.

-<br/>
+<br/><br/>

 ### Dynamic Code Updates

 Another feature of React Native that is not available to traditional Android apps is dynamic code updates via Microsoft’s [Code Push](https://docs.microsoft.com/en-us/appcenter/distribution/codepush/) service.
 With Code Push, you can deploy updated Javascript code to your users without deploying a full app update to Google Play or the Apple App Store.
 This means bug fixes and new features can get to your users as quickly as possible.
-While this sounds too good to be true for anyone familiar with Apple’s stringent review process or anyone who’s received one of those scary automated terms violations emails from Google Play, the FAQ on the Code Push site assures us everything’s cool:
+While this sounds too good to be true for anyone familiar with Apple’s stringent review process or anyone who’s received one of those scary automated terms violations emails from Google Play, the [FAQ](https://microsoft.github.io/code-push/faq/index.html) on the Code Push site assures us everything’s cool:

 > According to section 3.3.2 of Apple’s developer agreement, as long as you are using the CodePush service to release bug fixes and improvements/features that maintain the app’s original/presented purpose (i.e. don’t CodePush a calculator into a first-person shooter), then you will be fine, and your users will be happy.
 In order to provide a tangible example, our team published a (pretty cheesy!)
 CodePush-ified game to the Google Play Store and Apple App Store, and had no problems getting it through the review process.